Ran Min: After Shi Hu's death

-At the winter 349, in fear of Ran Min, Shi Zun summoned a meeting of the princes before his mother, Empress Dowager Zheng, announcing that he would execute Ran Min.
+In winter 349, (Note: The 10th to 12th months of that year correspond to 28 Oct 349 to 24 Jan 350 in the Julian calendar.) in fear of Ran Min, Shi Zun summoned a meeting of the princes before his mother, Empress Dowager Zheng, announcing that he would execute Ran Min.
 Empress Dowager Zheng opposed, reasoning that Ran Min's contributions during the coup against Shi Shi had to be remembered.
 Shi Zun hesitated, and meanwhile, Shi Jian, one of the princes attending the meeting, quickly reported the news to Ran Min, who acted quickly and surrounded the palace, capturing and executing Shi Zun, Empress Dowager Zheng, Shi Zun's wife Empress Zhang, Shi Yan, and several key officials loyal to Shi Zun.
 He made Shi Jian emperor, but he and Li Nong seized the control of the government.

 Shi Jian could not endure Ran Min's hold on power, and he sent his brother Shi Bao, the Prince of Leping, and the generals Li Song (李松) and Zhang Cai (張才) against Ran Min, but after they were defeated Shi Jian pretended as if they had acted independently and executed them all.
 Another brother of his, Shi Zhi the Prince of Xinxing, then rose in the old capital Xiangguo, in alliance with the Qiang chieftain Yao Yizhong and the Di chieftain Pu Hong against Ran Min and Li Nong.
 Shi Jian then tried to have the general Sun Fudu (孫伏都), a fellow ethnic Jie, attack Ran Min, but Ran Min quickly defeated him, and Shi Jian, trying to absolve himself, then ordered Ran Min to execute Sun.
 Ran Min, however, began to realize that Shi Jian was behind Sun's attack, and he decided that he needed to disarm the Jie people, who knew that he was not a Jie but ethnically Han.
 He ordered that all Han not be allowed to carry arms, and most non-Chinese fled Yecheng after that.
 Ran Min put Shi Jian under house arrest with no outside communication.